President

 Treasurer

-Anne T. Reeser, DNP, MSN, APRN-BC – Saint Johns, Florida
+Anne T. Reeser, DNP, MSN, APRN-BC – Saint Johns, FL

 Recording Secretary

-Susanne Staiano, MSN, RN, CSN – Petersburg, New Jersey
+Susanne Staiano, MSN, RN, CSN – Petersburg, NJ

 Sue was awarded an MSN from the University of Pennsylvania in Nursing Administration.
 She has worked as a clinical instructor, supervisor and staff nurse in the specialty areas of Pediatrics, Pediatric Rehab and School Nursing.